-No matter how great your custom-designed exhibit, engagement activities and trained staff are for an upcoming trade show, you still need to make sure everyone in your company sends a message of openness and interest to target audiences.
+No matter how great your custom-designed trade show exhibit, engagement activities and trained staff are for an upcoming trade show, you still need to make sure everyone in your company sends a message of openness and interest to target audiences.
 Interpreting and demonstrating appropriate body language can be a huge advantage when trying to engage with a potential client.

 This skill is often overlooked.
 However, mastering body language can help you be more approachable, connect better and, as a result, increase your trade show ROI.
 Here are a few body language tips that can help booth engagement at your next show.